flyonspeed/TronView/README.md

 `./setup.sh`

-5) reboot the device.  type
+5) reboot the device.  this is only needed to make sure the serial port is setup.  type

 `reboot`